ltw-webdev-javascript/curriculum/whats-yo-name.md

 steps:
   - title: "Set up project"
     before: |
-      Before we start writing any Javascript we need to have an HTML file set up.
+      Before we start writing any JavaScript we need to have an HTML file set up.
 That’s where we’ll start.
     folders:
       - label: "whats-yo-name"
         type: folder